lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   those 'vars' may contain expansions that refer to properties loaded using this properties list.

-  Properties files that come earlier in the list have priority.
+  Properties files that come later in the list have priority.
 Variables that are defined locally, in the 'vars' section, take precedence in any case over all of the properties defined in the properties files of this list.